Review of Recent EAT Decision - Unfair Dismissal and Employee SurveillancePosted in : Supplementary Case Law Articles ROI on 19 May 2011

 Subject Matter: Dismissal on grounds of gross misconduct; legality of surveillance.

 The claimant was employed as a sales manager in charge of a team of five staff.
 He was dismissed in January 2009 on the grounds of gross misconduct based on a surveillance operation carried out by the company.
-The allegations made
+The allegations made against him included fraud, falsification of records and inaccurate fraudulent recording of financial

 Already a subscriber?